Locality Optimized Unstructured Mesh Algorithms on GPUs: Introduction

-In work done by Castro et al. \cite{shallow_water} on implementing path-conservative Roe type high-order finite volume schemes to simulate shallow flows, they also used auxiliary accumulators to avoid race conflicts while incrementing.
-Wu et al. \cite{wu2013complexity} introduce caching using the shared memory with partitioning (clustering), but they do not use colouring, instead, they use a duplication method similar to that of Lulesh and miniAero, as described below.
-Fu et al. \cite{fu2014architecting} also create contiguous patches (blocks) in the mesh to be loaded into shared memory, although they partition the nodes (the to-set) not the elements (the from-set of the mapping), further, they do not load all data into shared memory, only what is inside the patch.
-Writing the result back to shared memory is done by a binary search for the column index and atomic adds, which is inefficient on the GPU.
+The adoption of GPUs for these kind of computations has already led to considerable speedups over traditional CPU architectures due to the massive parallelism available on GPUs~\cite{Reguly2015, ELSEN200810148, cohen2009fast}.
+Other notable works have further looked at improving performance.
+Remacle et al.\ \cite{remacle2016gpu}, explores efficiently solving elliptic problems on unstructured hexahedral meshes on GPUs.
+They use shared memory for improving data locality, but advanced techniques, such as reordering and partitioning are not utilized.
+Work done by Castro et al.\ \cite{shallow_water} on implementing path-conservative Roe type high-order finite volume schemes to simulate shallow flows uses auxiliary accumulators to avoid data races while indirectly incrementing.
+Wu et al.\ \cite{wu2013complexity} introduce caching using the shared memory with partitioning (clustering), but do not use coloring.
+Instead they use a duplication method similar to that of LULESH and miniAero, as described below.
+Fu et al.\ \cite{fu2014architecting} also create contiguous patches (blocks) in the mesh to be loaded into shared memory, although they partition the nodes (the to-set) but not the elements (the from-set of the mapping).
+Furthermore, they do not load all data into shared memory, only what is inside the patch.
+Writing the result back to shared memory is done by a binary search for the column index and atomic adds, which leads to inefficiencies on the GPU.

-Mudalige et al. \cite{op2} work on the OP2 library, which is a basis of the present work.
-In the CUDA implementation, they use shared memory for caching with hierarchical colouring, but they do not reorder the threads, nor the data, to increase data reuse.

-Parallel to these works the US Department of Energy labs have released a set of proxy applications that represent large internal production codes, showing some of the computational and algorithmic challenges that they face.
-In the Lulesh \cite{LULESH2:changes} and the miniAero \cite{miniaero} applications, two methods are proposed to address race conflicts: the first is to allocate large temporary arrays where the intermediate results (the increments) are placed, avoiding any race conditions, and to use a separate kernel to gather the results; the second is to use atomics.
-Both lead to increased warp divergence and high data latencies; and the use of the temporary array also leads to much more data being allocated and moved.
+Parallel to the above work, the US Department of Energy labs have released a set of proxy applications that represent large internal production codes, showing some of the computational and algorithmic challenges to be overcome on novel and emerging architectures Lulesh \cite{LULESH2:changes}, miniAero~\cite{miniaero}, BookLeaf~\cite{bookleaf}, MiniFE~\cite{minife}, PENNANT~\cite{pennant}.
+Out of this suite of codes there are three key approaches to handling data races: (1) allocate large temporary arrays where the intermediate results (i.e. the increments) are placed, avoiding any race conditions, followed by the use of a separate kernel to gather the results, (2) use atomics, (3) use coloring.
+These all lead to increased warp divergence and high data access latencies on GPUs; and the use of the temporary array also leads to more data allocations and movement, further constraining bandwidth.

-In our work, instead of porting any specific computation, we present a general approach to accelerate unstructured mesh applications, and in particular the indirect increment algorithmic pattern, on GPUs.